dmitriyvelichkodev/pj-test/README.md

 Currently docker-compose allows to start nginx and slowloris containers with command:

-`docker-compose up --scale client=NUMBER_OF_INSTANCES`
+`docker-compose up --scale slowloris=NUMBER_OF_INSTANCES`

 NUMBER_OF_INSTANCES: scale for slowloris container.
-By default one container will try to establish 300 connections.
+By default one container will try to establish 1000 connections.
 Nginx container will be available inside docker network by the hostname: nginx

 You can specify host, port and number of socket to open from slowloris container with env variables in docker-compose.yml